Part 1 – Can I Recover Data after Format?

 Part 3 – Classification of Hard Drive Formatting

 In general, formatting is divided into two types: low-level formatting and high-level formatting.
 If there is no special instruction, the hard drive formatting usually refers to high-level formatting process while the floppy disk formatting often includes both formatting types.
-Read the following content to know more about low-level formatting and high-level formatting.
+Read the following content to learn more about low-level formatting and high-level formatting.

 Low-level formatting: